 Content

 This unit investigates the idea of wellbeing presented by the Christian tradition, noting how it compares with other presentations of wellbeing.
 It examines the power of words to achieve fulfilment, particularly by means of Lectio Divina and its capacity to enlighten and transform.
-It explores the nature of spirituality by seeing its interface with psychology.
-It will analyse methods of approaching guilt and loss.
-The unit will examine those Christian rituals and meditation techniques which enhance wellbeing and health, including the healing of memory and psychological illnesses, and which enrich the lives of such persons as the frail, the house-bound, those in need of palliative care etc.
+The unit explores the nature of spirituality by seeing its interface with psychology.
+It will analyse methods of approaching guilt, loss and psychological distress.
+It will examine those Christian rituals and meditation techniques which enhance wellbeing and health, including the healing of memory, and which can enrich the lives of such persons as the frail, the house-bound, and those in need of palliative care.

 Unit code: DS9620C